danchoi/soywiki/README.markdown

 SoyWiki is good for tracking projects, contacts, ideas, and collecting and organizing research.
-SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds the power of hyperlinks and automatic indexing.
+SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds to them the power of hyperlinks and automatic indexing.

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
 You can have SoyWiki open in multiple Vim windows, tabs, and